Helene Hathaway Robison Britton - Baseball's First Lady

 It was a simple telegram, dated March 24, 1911, stating that the St. Louis Cardinals owner, Stanley Robison, died that morning.
 That passing set the stage for major league baseball’s first female owner.

 Helene Robison Britton had been willed seventy-five percent ownership of the St. Louis Cardinals by her bachelor uncle, Stanley Robinson, following his death.
 The St. Louis Post-Dispatch reported that while “all of Robison’s legal heirs are women … it was made clear soon after the announcement of his death that the Cardinals will not be owned or controlled by women.”
 The press speculated that Mrs. Robinson would either sell the Cardinals or have her husband take over control.
 Some even questioned the legality of her ownership.

 The 32-year-old Helene assumed the club’s presidency and intended to run the team.
 She had always been interested in baseball and planned to appoint her managers and direct the purchase of new players.
-Helene became an active owner at a time when society dictated that a lady should not attend a baseball game without a male escort.
+Helene became an active owner when society dictated that a lady should not attend a baseball game without a male escort.

-At the end of Helene Britton’s first season as the club owner, the St. Louis Cardinals finishing fifth with their first winning season in a decade.
+At the end of Helene Britton’s first season as the club owner, the St. Louis Cardinals finished fifth with their first winning season in a decade.
 The club more than doubled attendance that year.
 The Cardinals showed a profit, and the club was no longer in debt.